Unleash/proxy-client-react/README.md

 ## Listening to events

-The core Javascript client emits different types of events based on its internal activity.
-You can listen to these events by using the hook to return the client and listen directly to these events.
-Alternatively, if you are instantiating the FlagProvider with a client, use the client directly to listen to events.
+The core JavaScript client emits various types of events depending on internal activities.
+You can listen to these events by using a hook to access the client and then directly attaching event listeners.
+Alternatively, if you're using the FlagProvider with a client, you can directly use this client to listen to the events.
 [See the full list of events here.](https://github.com/Unleash/unleash-proxy-client-js?tab=readme-ov-file#available-events)

 NOTE: `FlagProvider` uses these internal events to provide information through `useFlagsStatus`.